Topological Materials Discovery from Crystal Symmetry: Topological Semimetals

 \section{Topological Semimetals}

 Historically, the term semimetal has been used to describe solid-state materials in which there is a small but nonzero density of states at $E_{F}$~\cite{AshcroftMermin}.
-However, there are two distinct mechanisms of realizing a semimetallic density of states.
-First, such as in the archetypal semimetal bismuth [\icsdweb{64703}, SG 166 ($R\bar{3}m$)]~\cite{LiuAllenBismuth}, there is a gap at all ${\bf k}$ points, but the system remains metallic due to a negative indirect gap.
-As emphasized by Fu and Kane~\cite{FuKaneInversion}, bismuth-like semimetals may still exhibit nontrivial band topology due to the presence of an energy gap between the valence and conduction manifolds at all ${\bf k}$ points.
+However, there are two distinct mechanisms for realizing a semimetallic density of states.
+In the first case, such as in the archetypal semimetal bismuth [\icsdweb{64703}, SG 166 ($R\bar{3}m$)]~\cite{LiuAllenBismuth}, there is a gap at all ${\bf k}$ points, but the system remains metallic due its negative indirect band gap.
+As emphasized by Fu and Kane~\cite{FuKaneInversion}, bismuth-like semimetals may still exhibit nontrivial band topology owing to the presence of an energy gap between the valence and conduction manifolds at all ${\bf k}$ points.
 Hence in more modern literature, semimetals like bismuth are referenced as band insulators.
-In recent years, bismuth itself was in fact recognized to be a higher-order topological crystalline band insulator~\cite{HOTIBismuth}, as we will further discuss in Sec.~\ref{sec:higherOrder}.
+In recent years, bismuth itself was in fact recognized to be a higher-order topological crystalline band insulator~\cite{HOTIBismuth}.